Onyx-Protocol/Onyx/docs/enterprise/thales-install-guide.md

    should not be trusted for production.

 -  On the client host (RFS server), copy the signed firmware and userdata files to the custom-seemachines directory.
    Here, `a` and `b` have been chosen to simplify entering the file names on the HSM front panel.
+These names can be changed if desired.
    This command must be run on each module.
    - `cp xprvseemodule.sar /opt/nfast/custom-seemachines/a`
    - `cp userdata.sar /opt/nfast/custom-seemachines/b`

 -  On the HSM, use the front panel to load the machine image and userdata file.
    This must be done for each HSM.
+Note: there is no need to reboot the modules.
    - Choose `CodeSafe` on the front panel
-   - Enter`a` for the machine image
+   - Enter `a` (or name of choice) for the machine image
-   - Enter`b` for the userdata file
+   - Enter `b` (or name of choice) for the userdata file
-   - Choose`SEElib` for the world type
+   - Choose `SEElib` for the world type
-   - Enter`chainenclave` for the name
+   - Enter `chainenclave` for the name

+-  On the client host, check that the SEE world is running on each module using stattree.
+   - `stattree PerModule 1 ModuleEnvStats`

+-  On the client host, check that the client can access the SEE world on each module, updating the module number in the command for each host.
+   - `xprvseetool -m 1 seeversion`

 -  On the client host, use the `xprvseetool` binary from Chain to create a private key in the HSM.
+   - `xprvseetool -i xprv0 genx xprvseemoduledevusk`
-   - `xprvseetool gen xprvseemoduledevusk`
+   - `xprvseetool -i prv0 gen xprvseemoduledevusk`

    The output of this tool is the hex-encoded public key corresponding to the new private key.
 Save it for use in asset issuance programs